Health Inequalities Fellowship in 2019

 Fellows will be supported by a local mentor based in the employing practice, and will also have access to an independent mentor for support, and to discuss and reflect upon challenges during the year.

-Open to early career or experienced GPs Commencing January 2019
+Open to early career or experienced GPs during 2019